 Local Business Tax Receipts

 The Flagler County Board of County Commissioners established the Contractor Review Board to ensure proper administration of contractor licensing and discipline of licenses.
 For contracting issues within the City of Palm Coast contact Code Enforcement at (386) 986-3764.

-The Florida Division of Consumer Services is to protect, inform & empower Florida's consumers and businesses while promoting a positive business environment.
-For more information, contact the Division of Consumer Services at (800) 435-7352 or visit their website.
+The Florida Division of Consumer Services is to protect, inform, and empower Florida's consumers and businesses while promoting a positive business environment.
+For more information, contact the Division of Consumer Services at (800) 435-7352 or Visit the Florida Division of Consumer Services website.

 The Better Business Bureau is a business-sponsored, non-profit organization promoting ethical standards of business practices for the protection of the general public through voluntary self-regulation and monitoring activities.
-If you suspect consumer fraud or would like to receive more information or file a complaint, contact the Better Business Bureau of Northeast Florida at (904) 721-2288 or visit their website.
+If you suspect consumer fraud or would like to receive more information or file a complaint, contact the Better Business Bureau of Northeast Florida at (904) 721-2288 or visit the Better Business Bureau of Northeast Florida website.

+Local Business Tax Receipts